The Inbetweeners (American TV series)

 The Inbetweeners is an American television sitcom developed by Brad Copeland for MTV.
 The show stars Joey Pollari, Bubba Lewis, Mark L. Young, Zack Pearlman, Alex Frnka and Brett Gelman.
-The show is a remake of the original UK series of the same name written and created by Damon Beesley and Iain Morris, who served as executive producers alongside Copeland, Aaron Kaplan and Lauren Corra.
-It ran on MTV from August 20, to November 5, 2012.
+The show is a remake of the original British series of the same name written and created by Damon Beesley and Iain Morris, who served as executive producers alongside Copeland, Aaron Kaplan and Lauren Corra.
+It ran on MTV from August 20 to November 5, 2012.
 On November 28, 2012, the series was canceled after one season, due to poor ratings and reviews.